Policy 5600 – District Wellness

 School grounds and facilities will be available to students, staff, community members and organizations, and agencies offering physical activity and nutrition programs consistent with District policy, including provisions regarding conduct on school grounds and administrative approval of use by outside organizations.

 When feasible, the District will offer annual professional learning opportunities and resources for staff to increase knowledge and skills about promoting healthy behaviors in the classroom and school (e.g., increasing the use of kinesthetic teaching approaches or incorporating nutrition lessons into math class).
-Professional learning will help District staff understand the connections between academics and health and the ways in which health and wellness are integrated into ongoing district reform or academic improvement plans/efforts.
+Professional learning will help District staff understand the connections between academics and physical and emotional/mental health and the ways in which health and wellness are integrated into ongoing district reform or academic improvement plans/efforts.

 42 USC. §§ 1758, 1758b